Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions

 The relationship between MLAT and the input parameters of the models is more complex.
 As expected, cross-correlation analysis between the input variables and MLAT reveals a moderate correlation with the distance of the BBF from Earth, indicating that the MLAT shifts closer to the pole as the distance from Earth increases.
 Other parameters that influence MLAT vary depending on the specific model used.
-The Pearson and Spearman correlation coefficients for each model and hemisphere are presented in Figure \ref{fig_mlat_pos}.
+The Pearson and Spearman correlation coefficients between MLAT and the distance to Earth, $r_P$ and $r_S$, for each model and hemisphere are presented in Figure \ref{fig_mlat_pos}.

-For the simplest model (T89), BBFs detected at similar distances from Earth exhibit footpoints that reach lower magnetic latitudes as Hp030 values increase.
+For the simplest model (T89), BBFs detected at similar distances from Earth exhibit footpoints that reach lower magnetic latitudes as the Hp30 values increase.
 A similar behavior is observed with T96 but with the coupling function $E_{KLV}= V^{4/3}B_T\mathrm{sin}^2(\theta_c/2)p^{1/6}$ proposed by \cite{Vasylundas_1982}.
-This coupling function relates all the solar wind input parameters and presents larger correlation than the Sym-h index ($r_p=-0.18$ and $r_s=-0.08$).
-In the case of T01, the correlation with distance is more evident but no relation with input parameters was found maybe due to the low number of events.
-Finally, T04 presents six input parameters that estimate the exchange of energy from the interplanetary medium to the magnetosphere, the parameter with the largest correlation was $W_1$ (see \cite{Qin_2007} for the derivation of the parameter).
+This coupling function relates all the solar wind input parameters and presents a larger correlation than the Sym-h index ($r_p=-0.18$ and $r_s=-0.08$).
+In the case of T01, the correlation with distance is also evident, but no clear relationship with input parameters was found, possibly due to the limited number of events.
+In contrast, the T04, TA15b, and TA15n models exhibit weaker correlation with Earth's distance.
+Furthermore, the TA15 models show no significant relationship with either the B-index or the N-index.

-\subsection{Analysis of Model Differences Based on Input Parameters}
+\subsection{Analysis of model differences based on input parameters}